lightbend-labs/dbuild/docs/src/sphinx/repositories.rst

    https://typesafe.artifactoryonline.com/typesafe/temp-distributed-builds

-The content of this particular repository may be purged without warning, as it is currently mainly used for testing and development of the dbuild tool itself.
+The content of this particular repository may be purged without warning, as it is also used for the testing and development of the dbuild tool itself.

 ..
 Caution::

-   If a dbuild run is interrupted prematurely manually during the build stage, and a remote repository is being used, the dbuild run may be erroneously marked as failed, and a subsequent run may not fix the situation.
+   If dbuild is interrupted prematurely manually during the build stage, and a remote repository is being used, the build run may be erroneously marked as failed, and a subsequent run may not fix the situation.
 A more robust handling of this situation will be added in subsequent releases.

+.. _section-drepo:

 drepo
 -----